KCLOSS/kcl-timetable/README.md

+# TODO: rewrite everything

+This works as-is, but a lot of questionable code was written.

 # KCL Timetable

 This service takes advantage of the ability to subscribe directly to the Scientia calendar information allowing users to collate events together and see what events they share.

 This is also a mono-repo of two projects:

 - Frontend contains the web application showing timetables.
 - Data Worker contains a background process which syncs timetable information periodically.